Taxpayers’ Rights Advocate

 - As a taxpayer, you have rights that FTB must honor.
 The following publications describe your rights:

 - We manage large-scale or systemic problems that affect many taxpayers.
 If you know of one of these systemic issues, please report it to us through our Systemic Issues Management System.
-If you personally have an unresolved problem, please use the report your problem link below.
+If you personally have an unresolved problem, please send us an email to report your problem.

 - We want to help.
 To reach one of our staff members regarding a tax problem: